xiaogit00/covalent-docs/content/en/docs/network/network-operators/_index.md

 ### Staking Parameters

-- The minimum staking amount for a validator is 175,000 CQT.
+- The minimum staking amount for an operator is 175,000 CQT.
-- There is an unbonding period of 180 days for validators.
+- There is an unbonding period of 180 days for operators.
 During this period, rewards cease to be added to the principal amount staked.
-- The fees which delegates pay to validators can be changed by the owner and has a minimum of 2%.
-It can be different for each validator.
+- The fees which delegates pay to operators can be changed by the owner and has a minimum of 2%.
+It can be different for each operator as they ultimately control the fee.
-- There is a maximum ratio of delegated CQT to validator-staked CQT.
+- There is a maximum ratio of delegated CQT to operator-staked CQT.
 The ratio can be changed by the contract owner and will be set to 10:1 at launch.

 ## Running as an Operator